-Please join us at TMEA for the Research/Best Practice poster session and presentations on April 6th.
-Also, do not forget about the SMTE Luncheon on April 7th.
+Please join us at TMEA for the Research/Best Practice poster session and presentations on April 6th in Belmont C. We have a full day of research and best practices to share!
+Also, do not forget about the SMTE Luncheon on April 7th in Magnolia A. I look forward to seeing you there!

 The first TN SMTE Symposium will be held on September 17th, 2016 in the Wright Music Building on the campus of MTSU.
 If you are a music teacher educator, graduate student in music education either master or doctoral level, a music education supervisor, or in-service music educator wanting to learn more and contribute to the are of music teacher education, please join us!
 There is no fee for the symposium, but registration is needed for an accurate headcount for lunch.
 Lunch cost will be forthcoming.